 It’s worth bearing in mind that if you’re concerned about someone stealing your identity, you should consider asking for a temporary ban to be placed on your credit report.

 File Access Record

 Entries under this section of your Experian Credit Report have no effect on your credit score.
 This section is for your record only to show you who has accessed your credit report.
-Accessing your credit report can mean several things such as assessing for the purposes of applying for credit or exchange of information with credit providers you currently have a relationship to check our records match theirs.
-Accessing your credit report does not necessarily mean the credit provider is looking at the report in its entirety.
+Accessing your credit report can mean several things such as exchange of information with credit providers you currently have a relationship to check our records match theirs.
+Accessing your credit report does not necessarily mean an organisation is looking at the report in its entirety.
 It could simply be an exchange of data between us and them.